Sho670/Automated-Sales-ETL-Pipeline/README.md

-Architecture of the Project:
+🏢🏛️Architecture of the Project:

 The architecture of this automated ETL project is usually organized as a layered data pipeline, where each layer has a clear responsibility from ingestion to analytics.

 Architecture flow
-1.Data sources feed the pipeline.
+✨ Data sources feed the pipeline.

 These can be databases, APIs, files, event logs, or SaaS applications.

 The goal here is to capture raw operational data from multiple systems.

-2.Ingestion layer brings data into the platform.
+✨ Ingestion layer brings data into the platform.

 Data is copied in batch or near real time.

 Raw data is usually stored first in a landing zone or data lake so it can be traced back if needed.

-3.Raw storage layer holds untouched data.
+✨ Raw storage layer holds untouched data.

 This is the staging or bronze layer.

 Keeping raw data separately helps with debugging, auditing, and reprocessing.

-4.Transformation layer cleans and processes the data.
+✨ Transformation layer cleans and processes the data.

 Apache Spark handles large-scale distributed processing.